src-d/engine-deprecated/README.md

 ```

 **Note:**
-Queries using the [UAST](#babelfish-uast) function are meant for the `web sql` interface.
-The column for UAST will be seen as binary data in the CLI.
+Engine's SQL supports a [UAST](#babelfish-uast) function that returns a Universal AST for the selected source text.
+UAST values are returned as binary blobs, and are best visualized in the `web sql` interface rather than the CLI where are seen as binary data.

 #### Parsing Code